 - Growth / Profit

 It seems to me the service profit chain always works.
 If leaders focus on the associates, a culture will emerge that engages employees at the highest level possible.
-If the leadership style is based on love and taking care of the employees, the culture has an exceptionally good chance of being a high performing culture.
+If the leadership style is based on love and taking care of the employees, the culture has an exceptionally good chance of being a high-performing culture.

-What is love?
 Love is the foundation of great relationships and leadership is all about relationships.
 Everyone loves to be loved – it’s a universal need!
 Do extraordinary leaders intentionally love others – yes, every day!
 But it doesn’t have to be mushy or sweet or ‘nice’.
 Tough love is still love if done with a little compassion.
 I think love is an awesome leadership act, but you will never find it on a 360-degree assessment or being taught at a university, but you will find it at Herschend Family Entertainment.

-One of the greatest things that a leader could hear is that people who worked for them, felt loved!
+One of the greatest things that a leader could hear is that people who worked for them felt loved!
 What would your associates say about you?